Logo

 The CH1724 requires a single +3.3V ± 0.3 volt supply.
 It is recommended that by-pass capacitors be placed on the power supply as close to the modem’s supply input as practical.
 Cermetek recommends a 10 mF Tantalum capacitor in parallel with a 0.01 µF ceramic capacitor.

-Error Correction: The CH1724 employs MNP error correction to preserve data integrity.
+Error Correction: The CH1724 employs error correction to preserve data integrity.
 MNP error correction monitors blocks of data for errors and executes a retransmission of any data blocks containing errors.
 The AT\N command selects the use of error correction in the CH1724.
-Two modems negotiate error correction on completion of the modem handshake.
+The modems negotiate error correction on completion of the modem handshake.
 Both modems must have error correction available for error correction to be successfully negotiated.
 The ATW command causes the modem to report the status of the error correction negotiations as part of the CONNECT response.

 The AT&Yn command selects the modem configurations to be automatically recalled and made active upon a reset or power up.
 The ATZn command immediately recalls and activates a stored profile configuration.
 Refer to Tables 4, 5 and 6 for storable S-Registers and available commands.

-CH1724 AT Commands
+CH1724 AT commands

 Command Line Format: AT commands follow a strict format.
 Each command line, except A/, begins with the prefix AT.
-The "A" and "T" may be either upper case or both lower case but cannot be of different cases.
+The "A" and "T" may be either both upper case or both lower case but cannot be of different cases.
 The modem determines data rate of the host equipment by measuring the width of the incoming bits of the “A” and “T.”

 Multiple commands may be combined into a single command line of up to 60 characters.
 Commands are executed in the sequence they appear upon receipt of a carriage return.
 Spaces inserted into the command line are not placed in the buffer.

 If the command buffer overflows, the modem issues an "ERROR" result code, and the command line is not executed.
-Register S3 allows the user to select a character other than a carriage return to terminate the command line.

 Omitted Parameters - Most commands include a parameter which determines how the functions will be set.
 When the command parameter is omitted from the command string, it is assumed to be a 0.